zertyz/encryptable-tokio-fs/README.md

 With these additions, we estimate the cost for a determined attacker to effectively change a "license expiry date" on a yaml file to be at around ~40k.
 Please do not use this crate to secure higher valuable assets.

+### Dealing with debuggers

 The above cost holds true provided you obfuscate the binary enough to make debugging sessions fruitless:
+* Suggested binary building options:
+  - strip debug info
+  - use aggressive linking optimizations (fat)
+  - use codegen-units = 1
+  - panic = abort
-* Binary building options: strip debug info, use aggressive linking optimizations (fat), use codegen-units = 1, panic = abort, statically link as most as possible.
+  - statically link as most as possible.

 and bail out if a debugger has been detected:
 * Linux: Check the `P_TRACED` flag in the `/proc/self/status` file or use the `ptrace` system call (the well-known "ptrace trick")